OpenSecuritySummit/oss-website/content/sessions/2021/mini-summits/May/Governance/What-to-do-in-preparation-for-a-Threat-Model.md

 ---
-title        : Graph based Risk Policy track        : Governance type         : working-session topics       :
+title        : What to do in preparation for a Threat Model track        : Governance type         : working-session topics       :